php-taxonomy/multitaxonomy-dbal-util-pagerfanta-twig-templates/README.md

 # multitaxonomy-dbal-util-pagerfanta-twig-templates
 Multitaxonomy for DBAL-Util persistence (Twig templates for pagerfanta objects)

+# TODO: rename to php-taxonomy/multitaxonomy-pagerfanta-twig-templates
+DBAL-util is not used directly in templates!

-These templates are used like a library.
+# These templates are used like a library.

 ```php
 $c->loadFromExtension('twig', [